Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 }
 ```

-`System.out.println` is a **Java statement**.
+The statement `System.out.println` is a **Java statement**.

-The statement `System.out.println` instructs the computer to display a message in the console.
+Here, `System.out.println` instructs the computer to display a message in the console.

 The message we will be displaying in the program is "Welcome to Java from the command line!".

+--

 Note: Almost all statements in Java must end with a semicolon **;**.